NREL/cooptima-co-optimizer/README.rst

 Co-optimization of fuels and engines Co-optimizer
 =================================================

-This collection of python scripts is the first (internal) release of the co-optimizer, or the co-optima scenario analysis tool.
+This collection of python scripts is the co-optimizer, or the co-optima scenario analysis tool.

-This release (V0.1) is not intended for broad distribution, and should not be shared outside of co-optima.
+This release (V0.2) is intended primarily to analysis such as done to support co-optima project planning and identification of potentially fruitful research directions rather than specify particular fuel blends.

-The intention of this release is to add concreteness to the co-optimization concepts, and facilitate discussion between the teams as the tool evolves.
+The intention of this release is to add concreteness to the co-optimization concepts, and facilitate discussion between the teams and stakeholders as the tool evolves.

+The user interface is currently non-existant from a productions standpoint.

 Questions, comments, and rants can be directed to Ray.Grout@nrel.gov

 Availability:
 -------------
-Currently, the code is hosted on github in a private repository.
+The code is hosted on github in a private repository.

 For access, follow the following steps: